arthurHamel/ResitivityProcessing/README.md

 ###  Assemble grids

 The grid assemblage is done automatically following the file "geometry.txt" in te repertory "output/".

-You need to create this file manually.
-It is a simple tab separated grid table which has to be of complete lines and collums Empty grids are marked with "0".
+The file can be edited from `File` > `Assemble grid`.
+It is a simple tab separated grid table which has to be of complete lines and collums
+Empty grids are marked with "0".

 Example: